dotnet-foundation/swag/dotnet-bot-3DPrint/README.md

 ![DotNet Bot Model](DotNetBot-3DModel.jpg)

-This repo contains the 3D STL files that can be used to 3D print a nice little DotNet Bot, here is one printed earlier.
+This folder contains the 3D STL files that can be used to 3D print a nice little DotNet Bot, here is one printed earlier.

 ![DotNet 3D Print](DotNetPrint.jpg)